Parent Support Information

 The School Nursing Team works in schools and in the local community to support all children and young people with medical, emotional and educational needs.
 They offer confidential advice and healthcare, and guide pupils and families to the best sources of specialised support to maximise their long-term wellbeing.
 They also contribute to national public health campaigns, for example, immunisation programmes and sight tests.
 School nursing provides a universal service of advice to all school aged children with specialised support dependent on needs.
 They work alongside Health Visitors to provide a coordinated response to the needs of families of school aged children.

 This is the telephone number for the School Health Nurses’ Office based at Buckingham Hospital.
-Feel free to leave a message or speak to another member of the team who may be able to help you.
-Annette or one of her colleagues will be in touch as soon as possible.
+Feel free to leave a message or speak to a member of the team who will be able to help you.

 Some illnesses/infections require that your child is kept away from school for a fixed period of time.
 We follow the Health Protection Agency guidance on infection control in schools and other childcare settings for all illness.
 Children suffering from a gastrointestinal illness (diarrhoea and/or vomiting) MUST be kept off school for 48 hours after the symptoms have stopped to limit the spread of infection.
 Please click on the poster below for information regarding whether and for how long your child should stay off school for common childhood illnesses.
 If your child is absent from school, please ring the school office on the first morning of absence by 9am.

 Please click here to view the NHS headlice advice.